potaycat/challenge-ocelot/README.md

 ```

 ## Pack and deploy
 Test the app.
-Test are defined in every `test.py` files.
+Tests are defined in every `test.py` files.
 ```sh
 python ./manage.py test
 ```